tomfegan/Blackjack/README.md

 -> A hand that does not contain an Ace is called a ‘hard hand’ because the hand has only one possible value e.g., a 10 and 7 is a ‘hard 17’
--> A hand that contains an Ace is called a ‘soft hand’ because it has two possible values (called a ‘soft total’) e.g., an Ace and 6 hand is a ‘soft 17’
+-> A hand that contains an Ace is called a ‘soft hand’ because it has two possible values (called a ‘soft total’) e.g., an Ace and 6 hand is a ‘soft 17’ and a 'soft 7'

 *Player:-
--> decides whether to hit or stand via the console in this application -> can stand at any score and does not have to hit till hand score >=17 -> can change the value of any aces in their hand to give them the closest score to 21
+-> decides whether to hit or stand via the console in this application -> can stand at any score i.e., they do not have to hit till hand score >=17 -> can change the value of any aces in their hand to give them the closest score to 21

 *Dealer:-